Brain Tumors Library

 - Open biopsy: When imaging tests show that there may be a tumor that can be removed by surgery, an open biopsy may be done.
 A part of the skull is removed in an operation called a craniotomy.
 A sample of brain tissue is removed and viewed under a microscope by a pathologist.
 If cancer cells are found, some or all of the tumor may be removed during the same surgery.
 Tests are done before surgery to find the areas around the tumor that are important for normal brain function.
 There are also ways to test brain function during surgery.
 The doctor will use the results of these tests to remove as much of the tumor as possible with the least damage to normal tissue in the brain.

-The pathologist checks the biopsy sample to find out the type and grade of brain tumor.
-The grade of the tumor is based on how the tumor cells look under a microscope and how quickly the tumor is likely to grow and spread.
+The pathologist checks the biopsy sample to find out the type and grade of the brain tumor.
+The grade of the tumor is based on how the tumor cells look under a microscope, and how quickly the tumor is likely to grow and spread.

 The following tests may be done on the tumor tissue that is removed: